Percent Error Calculator

 Percent error is a useful measure that tells us how accurate a measured or estimated value is compared to the true or accepted value.
 It expresses the error as a percentage relative to the actual value, allowing easy interpretation of the level of accuracy or deviation.

-What is Percent Error Calculator ?
+What is the Percent Error Calculator?

 Percent error quantifies the difference between an estimated or measured value and the true value, expressed as a percentage of the true value.
 It helps highlight how large the error is in relation to the accepted value.
 A smaller percent error means the estimate is closer to the true value, while a larger percent error indicates a bigger deviation.

-Why Percent Error Calculator ?
+Why a Percent Error Calculator

 Percent error is frequently used in scientific experiments, engineering, and mathematics to: